alex-mccombie/resume_readme/AlexMcCombie-Coder-README.md

 > 	- (02) 4921 6462

 > - Rob Lavell - CIO, Australian Wine Selectors
-> 	- Manager of IT development of website.
+> 	- Managed the delivery of a print-quality website, and CRM services.
 > 	- (02) 4946 9242